APPLICATIONS FOR 2019 OPEN 3 MAY AND CLOSE 27 JUNE AT 5:00PM

 - Grants are not available for retrospective activities.
 Funds are only provided to undertake projects or activities that fall within the project period specified

-- Projects undertaken to meet educational course requirements are ineligible for funding.
+- Projects undertaken to meet full time educational course requirements are ineligible for funding.

 - Applicants must be a current Ausdance NSW member.

 Applicants may discuss their applications with Ausdance NSW staff.
 The online applications are managed through Create NSW’s secure online grants system – SmartyGrants.

 You must create a SmartyGrants account before you can proceed with your application.